 4. Return on Investment

 There is no doubt that the leap into robotic automation needs to be worthwhile.
-The most important question asked is usually, “when can I see a return on investment?”.
+One of the most important questions to ask is “when can I see a return on investment?”.
 While some decision-makers may want to see an ROI within two years, it’s imperative to consider all the ways your automation equipment will work for you over the long haul.

 Let’s say you purchase a medium-sized robot for material handling applications.
 Taking into account the energy and power needs, you can approximate the cost to operate per hour.
-When you compare that cost to human labor, especially over the equipment’s lifetime, the differences are often staggering, and the math tends to speak for itself.
+When compared to the cost of manual labor, especially over the equipment’s lifetime, the difference is often staggering.

 Most business leaders would agree that they would much rather invest in something that can operate for 75 cents an hour uninterrupted for the equipment’s lifetime than pay for a human laborer for dozens (if not a hundred) times that amount.
 Humans require breaks, vacation, and are prone to error and injury, too.

 In addition to the labor savings, let’s take into account the production gains.
-For example, this custom automated glass bottle loading cell can pick and place bottles into boxes at a rate of 300 parts per minute – no small feat for a human laborer.
+For example, an SDC custom automated glass bottle loading cell can pick and place bottles into boxes at a rate of 300 parts per minute – no small feat for a laborer.
 Not only can this equipment do the job faster, but it can also do it without material waste.

-But with all considered, you likely still want a calculation that is accurate as possible when determining robotic automation cost.
-A simple way to calculate your specific ROI is to use an ROI calculator.
+With all considered, accurate calculation determines robotic automation cost.
+A simple way to calculate a specific ROI is to use an ROI calculator.
 Simply put, this is an equation that conjunctively considers several variables in your ROI calculation, including total system cost, utilization rate, current labor costs, and anticipated labor cost with the robotic system(s).
-That way, you can plug in your unique costs and proposed resource allocations and obtain a more realistic approximation of your robotic automation cost.
+That way, you can plug in your unique costs and proposed resource allocations to obtain a more realistic approximation.

 At SDC, we know that robotic automation cost is top of mind for manufacturing leadership and executives – they want to know that robotic automation will be a lucrative and profitable venture for many years to come.
 Our team of experts knows how important it is to have efficient, robust, and reliable robotic equipment that can benefit your bottom line for years to come.
 No matter the industry or complexity, we can create custom automation solutions that fit your unique needs.
 Contact SDC today to see how we can help you improve manufacturing operations through robotic automation, and be sure to also check out some of our past projects.